nikolay013/C-.Start/comment.md

-Conditions of laboratory work will be later.
+1)Conditions of laboratory work will be later.
+2)Correction of errors with the display of russian characters (in the comments).